Skip to main content

 • Alert notifications and simple reminders.

-• They can save that number in their contacts so that when they get a message from you it will show up as such, not as some random number.
+• They can save that number in their contacts so that when they get a message from you, it will show up as such, not as some random number.

-• A 10-digit number means that you can have easy-to-use and unique Keywords.
 Shortcodes have to share Keywords because other people and churches are sharing the same shortcode.

 Did this answer your question?